mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

 ### Recording Web Logs Events

-Web log events can be recorded using the processing context.
+Web log events can be recorded via the processing context.

  - {{ page.HttpRequestContextClass }}

-   Web logs events are automatically recorded for you when you call `response.write()` or `response.redirect()` methods.
+   Web logs events are automatically recorded for you when you call `response.write()`, `response.writeLastChunk()` or `response.redirect()` methods.

-   These methods assume a non-chunked response.

-   If you wish to return a chunked response (for example, our `StaticFileProcessor`), you will have to record the web log event yourself using the `writeWebLog()` method.

  - {{ page.HttpChunkContextClass }}